TheAppgineer/flatpak-flutter/README.md

 ### Deal with Foreign Dependencies
 Some Dart packages, coming from pub.dev, are wrappers around C/C++ or Rust code.
 The build process of such a dependency can still try to download a resource.
 This behavior cannot be known upfront based on the `pubspec.lock` file.
 If the verbose build log shows a download attempt, then this download has to be added to the `sources` in the manifest.
 For Rust dependencies, that make use of cargo, the `Cargo.lock` file can be specified with the `--cargo-locks` command line option, or with a [foreign.json](#foreign-code) file.

 Known foreign dependencies are described in the `foreign-deps/foreign-deps.json` file, these are automatically handled by flatpak-flutter.
+In the case of Rust dependencies a `rustup-<version>.json` module is generated, providing a recent toolchain.
+If a specific version is required then this can be done by specifying the module in the `flatpak-flutter.yml` file.

 ### Report an Issue
 If build issues remain then [an issues](https://github.com/TheAppgineer/flatpak-flutter/issues) can be opened.